 Prosecutors: More Charges Possible In Case Of Giuliani Associates Parnas, Fruman

-Prosecutors could bring more charges in the case of two Soviet-born associates of Rudy Giuliani, they said Monday — although it isn't precisely clear when, what or who else they might involve after a conference in New York City.
+Prosecutors could bring more charges in the case of two Soviet-born associates of Rudy Giuliani — although it wasn't precisely clear when, what or who else might be involved after a conference in New York City on Monday.

 Lev Parnas and Igor Fruman face conspiracy, false statements and falsification of records charges in connection with two alleged schemes to violate U.S. election laws.
 But it's their work helping Giuliani dig up dirt in Ukraine that has put the pair under intense public scrutiny.

-And a superseding indictment — which could add to or modify the existing charges — is likely but prosecutors also said on Monday they're continuing to evaluate the case.
+And a superseding indictment — which could add to or modify the existing charges — is likely, prosecutors said on Monday, but also that they're continuing to evaluate the case.

-Prosecutors with the U.S. Attorney's Office for the Southern District of New York and FBI investigators are making their way through what prosecutors on Monday called a "voluminous" amount of evidence in the case — around 9 gigabytes' worth.
+The U.S. Attorney's Office for the Southern District of New York and FBI investigators are making their way through what prosecutor Douglas Zolkind called a "voluminous" amount of evidence in the case — around 9 gigabytes' worth.

-Clearing their way through that material — which includes phone records, bank records and more — would set the stage for the next steps in the case.
+Clearing their way through that material — which includes electronic devices, phone records, bank records and more — would set the stage for the next steps.

-That could include a superseding indictment and also could be a milestone for Parnas, who has said he wants to try to cooperate with Congress' investigation of the Ukraine affair.
+That could include a superseding indictment that changes or adds charges or defendants.
+It also could be a milestone for Parnas, who has said he wants to try to cooperate with Congress' investigation of the Ukraine affair.

 The U.S. Attorney's Office would need to produce evidence to Parnas, who could then provide it to congressional investigators in response to a subpoena issued in October.

 It isn't clear when that might fit into the House impeachment process.

 The House Intelligence Committee is expected to release its report about Trump and Ukraine early this week; the House Judiciary Committee has scheduled an open hearing about impeachment for Wednesday.

 The Ukraine affair